Fr. Healey poses with Altar Servers at the OLM Feast Day Mass, September 24, 2024.

-Father Healey was born in Providence, Rhode Island, and raised in the Edgewood section of Cranston, where he attended public schools and Mass at St. Paul’s Church.
-He is the youngest of nine children of the late Judge Edward V. Healey, Jr, and the late Lillian E. (Devlin) Healey.
+Father Healey was born in Providence, Rhode Island, and raised in the Edgewood section of Cranston, where he attended public schools and Mass at St. Paul's Church.
+He is the youngest of nine children of the late R.I.
+Family Court Associate Justice Edward V. Healey, Jr, and the late Lillian E. (Devlin) Healey.

 A 1987 graduate of The Catholic University of America with a Bachelor of Arts in Politics, Fr.
 Healey completed his seminary and theological studies at the American College, Catholic University of Louvain, Belgium, where he earned a Bachelor's Degree and Master of Arts in Religious Studies.
 After ordination to the priesthood, he continued his theological and canonical studies, earning both a Licentiate in Sacred Theology (S.T.L.) specializing in the area of Moral Theology and a Licentiate in Canon Law (J.C.L.) specializing in the area of church-state relations from the Katholieke Universiteit Leuven.

-He was appointed the seventeenth Pastor of Our Lady of Mercy Church in East Greenwich in June 2012 by the Bishop Emeritus of Providence, the Most Reverend Thomas J. Tobin.
-Father Healey serves as Chaplain of the Rhode Island Capitol Police and the East Greenwich Police Department.
+In June 2012, the Eighth Bishop of Providence, the Most Reverend Thomas J. Tobin, now Bishop Emeritus, appointed Father Healey the seventeenth pastor of Our Lady of Mercy Church in East Greenwich.
+Father Healey also serves as Chaplain of the Rhode Island Capitol Police and the East Greenwich Police Department.

-The RI Catholic Conference serves as the chief source of advocacy and education for the Catholic Church’s public policy positions before the Rhode Island General Assembly and other civic officials and bodies.
-It represents the hundreds of thousands of Catholics who call Rhode Island home.
+The RI Catholic Conference serves as the chief source of advocacy and education for the Catholic Church's public policy positions before the Rhode Island General Assembly and other federal and local civic officials and bodies.
+It advocates on behalf the hundreds of thousands of Catholics who call Rhode Island home.

-His favorite Saints are St. Patrick, St. Oliver Plunkett, St. Thomas More, St. Elizabeth Ann Seton, St. Mother Cabrini, St. Charles Borromeo, and St. Francis of Assisi.
-He enjoys reading the spiritual and theological writings of G. K. Chesterton, Monsignor Ronald Knox, Servant of God Father Romano Guardini, Thomas Merton, Blessed Dom Columba Marmion, Saint Oscar Romero, Saint Jose Maria Escriva, Saint Augustine, Saint Thérèse of Lisieux, Saint John Henry Newman, Saint Pope John XXIII and Saint Pope John Paul the Great.
+His favorite Saints are St. Patrick, St. Oliver Plunkett, St. Thomas More, St. Elizabeth Ann Seton, St. Mother Cabrini, St. Charles Borromeo, Saint Damien of Molokai, and St. Francis of Assisi.
+He enjoys reading the spiritual and theological writings of G. K. Chesterton, Monsignor Ronald Knox, Servant of God Father Romano Guardini, Thomas Merton, Blessed Dom Columba Marmion, Saint Oscar Romero, Saint Jose Maria Escriva, Saint Augustine, Saint Thérèse of Lisieux, Saint John Henry Newman, Saint Pope John XXIII, Saint Pope John Paul the Great and Pope Benedict XV.

-In his spare time, Father Healey enjoys smoking fine cigars while watching the Boston Red Sox, the New England Patriots, and Notre Dame Football, playing Hi-Lo Jack, or when sitting on one of Rhode Island's beautiful beaches.
+In his spare time, Father Healey enjoys smoking fine cigars while watching the Boston Red Sox, the New England Patriots, and the Notre Dame Fighting Irish Football Team, playing Hi-Lo Jack, or when sitting on one of Rhode Island's beautiful beaches.

 He is an avid reader of theology, political history, biographies, and historical fiction, and also, for fun, likes to read detective and spy novels, particularly the Bruno the Detective Series by Martin Walker and the spy novels of Alan Furst and John le Carré.

-He is also a movie buff and especially enjoys classic movies, especially the Westerns of John Wayne, the comedies of the Mark Brothers, Film Noir, and War Films, as well as independent and foreign films.
+He is also a movie buff and enjoys classic movies, especially the Westerns of John Wayne, the comedies of the Marx Brothers, Film Noir, and World War Two Films, as well as independent and foreign films.
 His favorite movie directors include John Ford, Alfred Hitchcock, Frank Capra, Billy Wilder, Howard Hawks, David Lean, John Huston, Martin Scorsese, and Clint Eastwood.
-A dedicated Law and Order fan, he’s seen every episode numerous times!
+A dedicated Law and Order fan, he's seen every episode numerous times and Ben Stone is his favorite prosecutor!

-Musically, he is a fan of a wide variety of music, including the work of Dave Brubeck, Nina Simone, Edith Piaf, Frank Sinatra, Johnny Cash, Bruce Springsteen, the Beatles, the Rolling Stones, the Beach Boys, and The Doors.
+Musically, he is a fan of a wide variety of music including Jazz, Rock, Irish Folk, and Classical.
+Particularly he enjoys the music of of Mozart, Bach, Dieterich Buxtehude, Anonymous 4, Dave Brubeck, Art Pepper, John Coltrane, Miles Davis, Louis Armstrong, Nina Simone, Edith Piaf, Frank Sinatra, Johnny Cash, Bruce Springsteen, the Beatles, the Rolling Stones, the Beach Boys, the Eagles, the Gipsy Kings, the Texas Tornados, Stevie Ray Vaughan, B.B.
+King, and The Doors.

 He also enjoys studying and celebrating his Irish ancestry in the arts, literature, and music.
-A lifelong fan of Traditional Irish Music and listens regularly to the Chieftains, the Clancy Brothers and Tommy Makem, the Wolfetones, the Dubliners, the Fenians, the Dropkick Murphys, and Gaelic Storm.
+A lifelong fan of Traditional Irish Music and he listens regularly to the Chieftains, the Clancy Brothers and Tommy Makem, the Wolfetones, the Dubliners, the Fenians, the Dropkick Murphys, and Gaelic Storm.
+He enjoys reading Irish literature including the works of James Joyce, W.B Yeats, Flann O'Brien, Edna O'Brien, Brendan Behan, Seamus Heaney, Patrick Kavanagh, and Roddy Doyle.

-A lifelong student of politics and a certified political independent, he follows national and local politics passionately and zealously advocates for the legal protection of all human life from conception until natural death, the respect for the human dignity of every human being, and the common good.
-He loves to travel to visit priest friends, particularly in Miami and Southern California in the winter, his sister and her family in Saratoga Springs during horse racing season, and any place in Europe at any time!
-The youngest child in his large family, he also spends time with his many brothers and sisters, nieces and nephews, and ten grand-nieces and nephews.
+A lifelong student of politics and a certified political independent, he follows national and local politics passionately and zealously advocates for the legal protection of all human life from conception until natural death, the respect for the human dignity of every human being, and the common good of all.
+He loves to travel to visit priest friends, particularly those who live in Miami and Southern California in the winter, his sister and her family in Saratoga Springs, NY during horse racing season, and any place in Europe at any time!
+The youngest child in his large family, he also spends time with his many brothers and sisters, thirteen nieces and nephews, and ten grand-nieces and nephews.

 Contact Father Healey